procore/documentation/tutorials/tutorial_workflows_v2.md

 ### Preset

 A preset is another layer of configuration on top of the latest published version.
 A company-level Procore tool will have one preset for the company and a project-level tool can have any number of presets based on the number of projects assigned to the template.
+The latest published version configuration and a preset or instance configuration (which gets copied from the preset when created) come together to create the full configuration (shown in the preset UI).

 When an instance is started, it copies the current configuration of the preset specified (or the default if none is specified).